surfergrl/bica-surf-club/README.md

 Resulting user profiles:
 - New potential club member (any age/level) who wants to see what's on offer
+  - Information on events and how to join
+  - Background info e.g. who runs it, is it safe, qualifications
+  - Membership costs
 - Parents of kids who are members/want to be members - again to see what's on offer
+  - As above
 - Official bodies - governing bodies e.g. Welsh Surfing Federation or insurance company, funding organisations e.g. Council
+  - In the future, information on policies, member qualifications to run events
 - Sponsors
+  - Space for their logo
+  - Images of club events with logos/banners etc.
 - Current and potential volunteers/coaches
+  - Info on dates and times of events
 - Current club members
+- - Event information
+  - How to get in touch
+  - Background of club and members
 - Visitors who might not become a member but might pay for a lesson/session/other event
+  - Event information for visitors

 ---